ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 .. image:: images/Levels_brackets.png

 The first take profit and stop loss orders (level 1) are in an :ref:`OCA group <oca_groups>`.
 The other orders (level 2) are in another OCA group.
-It means that as soon as the order from level 1 is filled, the orders from level 2 are not cancelled, they stay active.
+This means that as the order from level 1 is filled, the orders from level 2 are not cancelled; they stay active.

-Every command placing an order has an ID (string value) --- unique order identifier.
-If an order with same ID is already placed (but not yet filled), current command modifies the existing order.
-If modification is not possible (conversion from buy to sell), the old order is cancelled, the new order is placed. ``strategy.entry`` and ``strategy.order`` work with the same IDs (they can modify the same entry order).
+Every command placing an order has an ID (string value) which is a unique order identifier.
+If an order with the same ID is already placed but not yet filled, the last command modifies the existing order.
+If modification is not possible (conversion from buy to sell), the old order is cancelled and the new order is placed. ``strategy.entry`` and ``strategy.order`` work with the same IDs (they can modify the same entry order).
 ``strategy.exit`` works with other order IDs (it is possible to have an entry order and an exit order with the same ID).

-To cancel a specific order (by its ID) the command `strategy.cancel(string ID) <https://www.tradingview.com/study-script-reference/#fun_strategy{dot}cancel>`__ should be used.
-To cancel all pending orders the command `strategy.cancel_all() <https://www.tradingview.com/study-script-reference/#fun_strategy{dot}cancel_all>`__ should be used.
+To cancel a specific order using its ID, the `strategy.cancel(string ID) <https://www.tradingview.com/study-script-reference/#fun_strategy{dot}cancel>`__ command should be used.
+To cancel all pending orders the `strategy.cancel_all() <https://www.tradingview.com/study-script-reference/#fun_strategy{dot}cancel_all>`__ command should be used.
 Strategy orders are placed as soon as their conditions are satisfied and command is called in code.
-Broker emulator doesn't execute orders before next tick comes after the code was calculated, while in real trading with real broker, an order can be filled sooner.
-It means that if a market order is generated at close of current bar, it is filled at open price of the next bar.
+The broker emulator doesn't execute orders before the next tick comes after the code was calculated, while in real trading
+an order can get filled sooner.
+When a market order is generated at the close of the current bar, the broker emulator only executes it at the open price of the next.

 Example::